Battle of Camarón: The battle

 Milán sent Capt.
 Ramon Laine to negotiate a surrender, who explained to Danjou, "you will be needlessly slaughtered."
 Danjou replied that he "had plenty of ammunition and shall continue to fight."
 At about 11:00, the Mexicans charged the gateways on the west end of the hacienda, and the breach on the south.
 Though the attack was held off, Danjou was hit in the chest and soon died.
 Lieutenant Vilain assumed command.
-Casualties mounted on both sides, but amongst the Legionnaires, "water and food, the two most required necessities, were not to be found.
+Casualties mounted on both sides, but among the Legionnaires, "water and food, the two most required necessities, were not to be found.
 Thirst, heat exhaustion, and sunstroke had replaced them."
-Their mules had run off after the first encounter with the Mexican cavalry, and then Col. Milán's Center Brigade infantry, 1200-1400 men, arrived at the hacienda.
+Their mules had run off after the first encounter with the Mexican cavalry, and then Col. Milán's Center Brigade infantry, 1200–1400 men, arrived at the hacienda.
 When Capt.
 Laine offered the legionnaires a second chance to surrender, Sergeant Vincent Morzycki responded in the spirit of Pierre Cambronne, with "Merde."
 After four hours of fighting, thirty-two Legionnaires remained fighting.
 By 14:00, only twenty could still fight.
 At 14:30, Lt.
 Vilain was struck dead and Lieutenant Maudet took command.

 By 17:00, the roof of the ranch house had been burned away, the Legionnaires were down to twelve men, and Col. Milan ordered his men out of the hacienda, and offered the Legionnaires a third chance to surrender.
 In the next onslaught, Corporals Everiste Burg, Karl Magnin and Heinrich Pinzinger, plus fusiliers Leon Gorski and Hippolyte Kunnasseg were captured.
 By 17:30, only Lt.
 Maudet's men remained in the stable.

 By 18:00, with ammunition exhausted, the last of Danjou's men, numbering only five, including Lt.
 Maudet, desperately mounted a bayonet charge.
 Two men fell outright, and the rest were surrounded.
 One of them, Victor Catteau, had leapt in front of Maudet in an effort to protect him, and died in the Mexican barrage.
 Major Campos ordered the Legionnaires to surrender to which Corporal Phillipe Maine answered, "We will surrender if you leave us our weapons and our equipment.
 You also have to promise to take care of our wounded lieutenant."

 When Campos brought the trio to Milán, he asked, "Is this all of them?
 Is this all of the men who are left?"
 Then, in amazement, he exclaimed, "These are not men!
 They are demons!"